NathanKurths/Alien_invasion_game/README.md

  GUIDANCE:

-Attention: You must have python installed on your machine and probably other pending issues that the interpreter will notify you of
+To play, download the entire repository and run the alien_invasion.py file and you must have python installed on your machine and probably other pending issues that the interpreter will notify you of

-To play, download the entire repository and run the alien_invasion.py file

 You will have three additional ships to survive, at the top center of the screen is the match points record and at the top right is your current score.